SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-I-PT-M01-002.md

 Implementing secure connections from external networks or the internet requires continuous tuning and adjustments to deny unauthorized access to SAP systems.
 The below implementation is a baseline to allow organizations to implement secure connections to their internal systems.

-- [ ] Configure your firewall to allow only one port, 32NN, where NN is the organization's instance number for the SAProuter
+- Configure your firewall to allow only one port, 32NN, where NN is the organization's instance number for the SAProuter
-- [ ] Configure SNC(1) to allow and authorize SAP support to login to your system securely.
+- Configure SNC(1) to allow and authorize SAP support to login to your system securely.
 (This is mainly for support purposes)
-- [ ] Configure an implicit deny on the last line of the ACL file (routtab file), (Deny all traffic with the following rule D * * *)
+- Configure an implicit deny on the last line of the ACL file (routtab file), (Deny all traffic with the following rule D * * *)
-- [ ] Configure authorized connections using SAPGUI to use SAProuter for connection
+- Configure authorized connections using SAPGUI to use SAProuter for connection
-- [ ] Configure authorized connections to use a secure password (Update routtab file for example P * * 3201 secure_password, allows requests to port 3201 if a password is used)
+- In case a connection from unmanaged devices is required configure a specific authorized connections by using a secure password (Update routtab file for example P * * 3201 secure_password, allows requests to port 3201 if a password is used)
-- [ ] Continuous monitoring of the dev_route log.
+- Continuous monitoring of the dev_route log.
 This will enable security teams to tune their ACLs according to their needs

 (1) - Reference control PT-I-PT-M01-003 to configure and enable SNC

 ## Verification of Control

-- [ ] Verify ACL file (routtab) to allocate any unwanted or misconfigured rules
+- Verify ACL file (routtab) to allocate any unwanted or misconfigured rules
-- [ ] Verify that an implicit deny is avaiable in the ACL file (i.e. D * * *)
+- Verify that an implicit deny is avaiable in the ACL file (i.e. D * * *)
-- [ ] Verify that a secure password is configured for authorized traffic
+- Verify that a secure password is configured for authorized traffic
-- [ ] Verify that connections coming from SAPGUI are configured to us the SAProuter
+- Verify that connections coming from SAPGUI are configured to us the SAProuter
-- [ ] Verify that the firewall is configured to allow the one port number for SAProuter
+- Verify that the firewall is configured to allow the one port number for SAProuter

 ## References:
 - BSI APP.4.2 SAP-ERP-System, APP.4.2.A3 Network Security/ Netzsicherheit